Euxoa melura McDunnough, 1932

-Euxoa melura is a rarely-collected pale brown-gray small to medium-sized Euxoa (FW length 14–16 mm) with pale veins and inner outlines of the forewing spots that flies in steppe habitat during the early summer.
+Euxoa melura is a rarely collected, pale brown-gray, small to medium-sized Euxoa (FW length 14–16 mm) that flies in steppe habitat during the early summer.
+Its forewing has pale veins and inner outlines of the spots.
 The forewing is gray-tan, darker brown to brown-gray in the cell and surrounding median and subterminal areas.
 The terminal area is relatively narrow, gray.
 A weak, usually broken, black basal dash is evident in some specimens.
 The cubital and radial veins are whitish gray, and the veins on the costa and on the distal wing, particularly below the apex and M3 and CuA1 are light gray.
 Many of the other veins on the posterior and distal wing are dark.
 Paired gray spots are present on the costa at the origins of the basal, antemedial, and postmedial lines.
 A segment of the antemedial line is evident on the mid-wing at the base of the claviform spot.
 No trace of the median line is evident.
 The toothed postmedial line is evident as a transition from darker median are to the lighter medial subterminal area.
 The subterminal line is pale gray, wide and slightly irregular with an offset below the apex and pale teeth where it is traversed by the pale veins.
-It is preceded by a gray shade on the costa and on the mid-wing and also by thin black chevrons between the veins at and near the M3 and CuA1.
+It is preceded by a gray shade on the costa and on the mid-forewing and also by thin black chevrons between the veins at and near the M3 and CuA1.
 The terminal line is dark gray, thin or a series of spots.
 The fringe is gray with a light tan base.
 The orbicular and reniform spots are partially outlined by black lined by light gray.
 The orbicular spot is oval, slanted with the anterior portion closest to the base, filled centrally with the ground color.
 The reniform spot is kidney-shaped, filled similarly to the orbicular spot but often paler.
 The clavifom spot is black, moderate-sized, and narrow.
 The hindwing is pale gray-tan, ill-defined gray toward the margin, with slightly darker gray discal spot and terminal line.
 The hindwing fringe is white with a gray to tan base.
 The head and thorax are powdery gray-tan with a thin black line across the mid-collar and light gray "frosting" on the edge of the collar and anterior tegulae.
 The frons bears a moderate tubercle.
 The male antenna is biserrate.
 Euxoa melura is a member of the large subgenus Euxoa.

 Euxoa is a very large genus with many similar species, many of which are also quite variable.
 The genus is defined by a saccular extension of the valves in males and sclerotized plates on the dorsal and ventral ductus bursae in females.
 The genus was revised by Lafontaine (1987) in the Moths of North America series and is divided into eight subgenera based on structural characters.
 These moths are amongst the most difficult to identify.
 Even though the forewing color and strength of various markings can vary significantly in some of the species, the shape of the lines and spots and the color of the hindwings (often different in the sexes) are more constant.
 The habitat and flight period are also important in helping to narrow the possibilities.